 During a journey through Italy, Fragonard found inspiration in the Italian landscape, nature, and ancient sites.

-Jean-Honoré Fragonard lived during a time when Neoclassicism was flourishing.
+Jean-Honoré Fragonard lived during the time when Neoclassicism was flourishing.
 However, the artist could not adapt to the new style and remained true to his colorful, romantic scenes and intimate depictions.
 Fragonard was the last successful French Rococo artist.

 © MYARTPRINTS.COM